Jason Pridie: Minnesota Twins

 On November 20, 2007, the Rays purchased Pridie's contract, protecting him from the Rule 5 draft.
 Eight days later, the Rays traded Pridie along with Delmon Young and Brendan Harris to the Minnesota Twins for Matt Garza, Jason Bartlett, and Eduardo Morlan.

 Pridie began the 2008 season with the Twins' Triple-A Rochester Red Wings.
-On July 12, he hit a go-ahead grand slam in the top of the ninth, and another go- ahead solo home run in the top of the 13th inning to give the Red Wings a 9–8 win at Durham.
+On July 12, he hit a go-ahead grand slam in the top of the ninth, and another go-ahead solo home run in the top of the 13th inning to give the Red Wings a 9–8 win at Durham.

-He received a September call-up, and made his major league debut on September 3 against the Toronto Blue Jays as a pinch runner for Delmon Young, and scored on a Joe Mauer double.
+On September 2, 2008, Pridie was promoted to the Twins as part of the team's September call-ups.
+He made his major league debut on September 3 against the Toronto Blue Jays as a pinch runner for Delmon Young, and later scored on a Joe Mauer double.
 He remained in the game in right field, and committed a game-tying error with two outs in the ninth inning, allowing the game (eventually won by the Jays) to go into extra innings.
 He remained with the club for the rest of the season, but did not have a hit in six plate appearances.

-Pridie batted .265 with nine home runs and 53 RBIs for the Red Wings in 2009.
+Pridie batted .265 with nine home runs and 53 RBI in 121 games for the Red Wings in 2009.
 His only major league appearance in 2009 was as a pinch runner against the Houston Astros on June 20.

 New York Mets

 On February 9, 2010, Pridie was claimed off waivers by the New York Mets.
-The Mets purchased his contract on April 22, 2011, when starting center fielder Angel Pagan was placed on the 15-day Disabled List.
+The Mets purchased his contract on April 22, 2011, when starting center fielder Angel Pagan was placed on the 15-day disabled list.
 On April 23, Pridie collected his first major league hit off Diamondbacks pitcher Barry Enright.
-The very next day, he hit a 3-run home run, the first of his career, off Armando Gallaraga.
-He hit .241 for the Mets with 4 home runs in 101 games.
-After the season, he was out-righted to Triple-A Buffalo, but elected free agency.
+The very next day, he hit a three-run home run, the first of his career, off Armando Galarraga.
+For the season, Pridie hit .231 with four home runs and 20 RBI in 101 games.
+After the season, he was outrighted to Triple-A Buffalo, but elected free agency.

 Oakland Athletics

-The Oakland Athletics signed Pridie to a minor league contract with an invitation to spring training on November 15.
+The Oakland Athletics signed Pridie to a minor league contract with an invitation to spring training on November 15, 2011.
 On March 9, 2012, Pridie was suspended for 50 games for violating the minor league drug-testing policy.
 He was granted free agency on June 4.